roofrack/dotfiles/bin/tmux-sessions/Readme.md

 Running the setup script opens up a new session setup file in nvim.
 Edit this file mostly by commenting out certain lines with unneeded options or commands.
 Rename/add more windows, commands or options for your projects as needed.
 Must enter a file path and filename to start in the editor.
-If this filepath doesnt exist then the program will exit.

 An option will be given to delete session setup files whenever the tmux kill-server command is run (which I have saved as an alias 'tka' in .bashrc 'tmux kill all').
 Its very quick and easy to set up and delete